Submit an Article

 Abstract

-In this article only dispersed systems will be considered: Liquid + Solid.
-Liquid + Liquid, moreover, in view of the identity of the characteristics of the three types into which classes a and b fall, I will limit myself to a more detailed analysis of the types of class a.
+In this article, only the following dispersed systems will be considered: Liquid + Solid.
+Liquid + Liquid, moreover, in view of the identity of the characteristics of the three types into which classes a and b are divided, I will limit myself to a more detailed analysis of the class a types.
 Any dispersed system can be characterized by: 1.
 The magnitude and sign of the dispersing (or aggregating) force, 2.
 The degree of dispersion at a given moment, 3.
 The aggregate state of the dispersed phase.
 4. The degree of contamination (adsorption) of the surface of the dispersed phase.

 Область исследования: